davidvrchen/quantum-channel-approximation/README.md

 The results folder has some notebooks where you can see some examples of how the code can be used to approximate quantum channels.
+There is also some documentation available in the form of doc strings which has been rendered using `sphinx` for your convenience, see `docs/_build/html.index.html`